 - Individual Members shall be entitled to all rights and privileges of membership including receiving the club newsletter, receiving a membership card, eligibility to attend “member only” events, eligibility to run for office, and a vote at annual or general membership meetings.
-Individual Members shall be entitled to a copy of the membership list upon request to the secretary.
-Individual members may obtain life membership by ten years of membership plus a minimum of $200 in dues payments.
+Individual members may be entitled to a copy of the membership list upon request to the secretary.
+Individual members may obtain life membership by twenty years of continuous membership or a minimum of $200 in dues payments.

 - Family memberships apply to those living in the same household as an individual member, and are entitled to the benefits of membership concerning attendance at events and eligibility to run for office.
 Family memberships are accorded one vote at annual or general membership meetings, regardless of the number of people constituting the family membership.

 - Business Members are entitled to receive the newsletter and up to any three personnel at a time may share the benefits of membership concerning attendance at events.
 Business memberships are accorded one vote at annual or general membership meetings, regardless of the number of people constituting the business membership.

 A member shall be considered a member in good standing providing that their dues are current and no other termination action shall have been completed against them as described above.

 The property and business of the club shall be managed under the direction of the Steering Committee.

 The Steering Committee will make all decisions about operational activities of the club, unless specified otherwise in these bylaws.
 As a rule, routine decisions about specific club activities will be the responsibility of the individuals managing those activities, but they may be overridden by the Steering Committee if needed.
 The Steering Committee will determine which events are to be considered official CPA activities.
 If appropriate, it may set standards for such determinations so that it need not consider each activity, and it may then delegate to individual club members the responsibility for applying those standards to determine whether specific activities are official CPA activities.